 With the Multipl app, you can plan some of your bigger expenses in advance like home purchase, travel, insurance premium, child’s education and more.
 Overall, you can earn up to 18% returns on your investments compared to bank savings.
 Thus, you save up and keep winning exciting returns, rewards, and cash backs every time.
 To know more about Multipl, download it from Google Play Store or AppStore now.

-Create a List of Your Debts
+Create a List of Your Debts for money management

 If finances are still foreign to you at this age, start keeping track of your debts.
 You don’t have to be a math genius to figure out what you can cut and which accounts you should prioritize.
 If you’re feeling overwhelmed by your debt, reducing it into one payment may be beneficial.
 That payment could even have a lower average interest rate than what you’re currently paying.
 This step can also help to shorten and organize your list.
 Once you have a general idea of where each rupee is going, you can make the changes and manage it better.